-Books selected to be part of this collection are primarily objective and factual.
-These books are extremely useful for learning more about an unknown topic.
+Books selected to be a part of this collection are primarily objective and factual, making them extremely useful for learning more about an unknown topic.

-Located in the main floor "Periodicals Room," our print periodicals collection is comprised of scholarly journals, trade magazines, popular consumer magazines, and newspapers.
+Located in the main floor, the "Periodicals Room" offers a print periodicals collection comprised of scholarly journals, trade magazines, popular consumer magazines, and newspapers.

-Recent periodicals are displayed on the five shelving units at the front of the room.
-Today's newspapers are on the rack in the open study area at the back left of the room, while back issues of newspapers are on the shelf in the same area.
+Recent periodicals are displayed at the front of the room.
+Current newspapers are on the rack in the Academic Success Center, while back issues are located on the shelf just past the reference shelving.

-Our "special collections" do not circulate; many are rare and in fragile condition.
-This collection is housed in the Phillips Library of Rare Books and Manuscripts Room, located on the upper floor of Mahoney Library.
+Throughout the years, Mahoney Library has collected and maintained a myriad of rare books and other unique items, many of historical importance.
+The special collection does not circulate, as many pieces of it are rare and in fragile condition.
+This carefully curated collection is housed in the Phillips Library of Rare Books and Manuscripts room, located on the upper floor of Mahoney Library.